purduequaic/Qiskit-Fall-Fest-2024/README.md

     - [Open Notebook 2](https://github.com/purduequaic/Qiskit-Fall-Fest-2024/blob/main/Open_Notebook_A-2.ipynb)
     - [Open Notebook 3](https://github.com/purduequaic/Qiskit-Fall-Fest-2024/blob/main/Open_Notebook_A-2.ipynb)
 - Hackathon Presentation at 5 pm, on Sunday, Nov 10
-- the winning teams will be announced on 5 pm, on Wednesday, Nov 20 at this page
+- The winning teams will be announced on 5 pm, on Wednesday, Nov 20 at this page
-- the first place team will get the IBM Swags.
+- The first place team will get the IBM Swags.
-- participating teams will get certificates.
+- Participating teams will get certificates.

 ## Submission and Presentation
 - email github public link to Dr. Liu Liud@pfw.edu.
 README.md should include team members